 IRS Dependent Rules

 Your child must meet IRS rules as a qualifying dependent before either you or your ex can claim her.
-A qualifying child must be younger than 19, or under 24 if she's a full-time college students.
+A qualifying child must be younger than 19, or under 24 if she's a full-time college student.
 If she has any income, she can’t provide more than half of her own support.
 One major factor in determining whether your child is a qualifying child is whether she lived in your home for at least six months of the year.

 Divorce creates a new wrinkle in IRS rules, and federal law has established tiebreaker criteria to determine which parent can claim a child when parents no longer live together.
 If you and your ex both want to claim the exemption, it goes to the parent with whom the child lived most during the tax year.
 If your child didn't live with you at all, or if you only had visitation or parenting time with her on weekends, you're probably out of luck.
 Even if she spent every Friday and Saturday night with you, this only adds up to about 104 days.
 She would have spent approximately 261 days with your ex, so your ex would get the dependent deduction.